percona/pmm-doc/docs/details/dashboards/dashboard-inventory.md

 #### Cluster view

+!!! caution alert alert-warning "Disclaimer"
+     This feature is still [technical preview](../details/glossary.md#technical-preview) and is subject to change.
+We recommend that early adopters use this feature for testing purposes only.

 Starting with PMM 2.40.0, you can effortlessly group services into clusters based on the labels with the **Organize by Clusters** toggle.

 ![!image](../../_images/PMM_Inventory_cluster_view.png)